-In order to measure the productive capabilities of a country, Hidalgo, Hausmann and Dasgupta (2009) use international trade data to examine what products countries make, and from this, infer their productive capabilities.10 Two components inform the construction of ECI: Firstly, countries with individuals and firms that possess more productive capabilities produce a greater diversity of products.
+In order to measure the productive capabilities of a country, Hidalgo, Hausmann and Dasgupta (2009) use international trade data to examine what products countries make, and from this, infer their productive capabilities.
+Two components inform the construction of ECI: Firstly, countries with individuals and firms that possess more productive capabilities produce a greater diversity of products.
 Secondly, products that require large amounts of productive capabilities are only produced in the few countries where this knowledge is available.
 Therefore, the more diverse a country's export basket and the less ubiquitous the products that comprise this basket, the more productive capabilities embedded in its economy.

 Figure 6 provides an hypothetical example on how the dual measures of diversity and ubiquity are used in the measurement of the ECI (and, analogously, the product complexity index (PCI)).
 The diversity measure suggests that the most complex country is Holland (5 products), followed by Argentina (3 products) and then Ghana (1 product).
 More productive knowledge, and hence economic complexity, is inferred from greater product diversity.
-By further taking into account the average ubiquity of the products that each country produces, the ordering of economic complexity is substantiated further.11 For example, Holland produces the two least ubiquitous products, x-ray machines and pharmaceuticals, suggesting in part some form of specialised capabilities in the product is the most ubiquitous product.
+By further taking into account the average ubiquity of the products that each country produces, the ordering of economic complexity is substantiated further.
+For example, Holland produces the two least ubiquitous products, x-ray machines and pharmaceuticals, suggesting in part some form of specialised capabilities in the production and export of these goods.
+In contrast, Ghana produces only one product, frozen fish, and that product is the most ubiquitous product.
 Ghana has the productive capabilities to produce just this product, and this product is also produced by the other two countries, which further suggests that these productive capabilities are common and basic.
 Therefore, using diversity and ubiquity, one is able to measure that Holland is the most complex of the three countries, while Ghana is the least complex.